digitalbs/slush-hapijs/README.md

-# slush-angular-pack
+# slush-hapijs

-> Slush generator to scaffold out angular + webpack apps written in ES6
+> Slush generator to scaffold out HapiJS APIs.
+Includes JWT authentication and Swagger docs built in

 ## Getting Started

-Welcome to the Angular and Webpack generator for Slush.
-Slush-Angular-Pack will scaffold out an Angular application with webpack.
-It follows the latest Angular architecture organization standards.
+Welcome to the HapiJS REST API generator for Slush.
+Slush-hapijs will scaffold out a HapiJS API server.

 ### Prerequisites
 As with any Slush generator, you will need to have **Node** and **Slush** installed globally.